1Imad1/Information-Security/README.md

 Explaining Maltego CE and CaseFile with some cases as examples.

-Maltego CE / CaseFile is a free information gathering tool (if you want more featured, you have to pay)
+Maltego CE / CaseFile is a free information gathering tool (if you want more features, you have to pay)

 Software created by Paterva (check paterva.com for there software and more)